WELCOME TO MY PANTRY…

 This powder has a flavor I’ve fallen for in a major way.
 It’s malty and sweet, and you can find it in my elixirs, snack balls, chocolates, and soon trying it in baked goods too.

 This brand is a favorite for adaptogenic mushroom powders.
 You’ll find cordycepts, reishi, and chaga on my shelf for mixing into hot water to form elixirs with other ingredients such as cocoa, maple, plant milk, and cinnamon.
-Also wonderful in protein shakes, homemade snack balls, and chocolates.
+Also wonderful in shakes, homemade snack balls, and chocolates.

 Raw Coconut Butter